MontySteele/NLP-preliminary-test-tepo/README.md

 ### Data for this project ###

 The data for this project is saved inder the /Data directory as .csv files.
 One group of files contains data on ~9000 New York Times articles.
 The other group of files  contains ~2M comments made on these articles.
 The comment data files are stored as git LFS objects.

+This data was taken from the ["New York Times Comments"](https://www.kaggle.com/aashita/nyt-comments "New York Times Comments") on Kaggle.